mikedilger/chorus/README.md

 - Chorus has extensive IP banning and rate limiting to protect your relay from abuse
 - Chorus supports NIP-42 (AUTH), NIP-59 (GiftWrap), NIP-65 (Relay Lists) and PR 1030 and PR 1325.
 - Chorus has a moderation cmd line tool and a moderation API (PR 1325)
+- Chorus can act as a blossom server

 ### nostream